OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 coefficient, but never both.
 Note that input members are split into elements per Section 7.5.2, one of the splitting rules guarantees the previous statement is true.
-Which members have marine growth is defined by the MARINE GROWTH table of Section 4.3.15.
+Which members have marine growth is defined by the MARINE GROWTH table of :numref:`hd-marine-growth`.
 You can specify only one model type, **MCoefMod**, for any given member in the MEMBERS table.
 However, different members can specify different coefficient models.